erikarvstedt/extra-container/README.md

   };
 }
 EOF
-# Provide container config via `-E` instead of stdin because the shell requires
+# Provide container config via `-E` instead of stdin because the shell's stdin
-# access to the terminal's stdin.
+# should be connected to the terminal.
 extra-container shell -E "$src" --ssh
 ```